10 Best Hikes from Banff Town (No Car Required)

 Elevation Gain: nil.

-Vermillion Lakes Trail Map
+Vermilion Lakes Trail Map

-Moderate Hikes around the Town of Banff
+Moderate Hikes from Banff Town

 Stepping up the effort level a little bit, these moderately challenging hikes around the Town of Banff are some of the most popular hikes in town!